marshallrbaldwin/CO2-Profile-Tools/README.md

 from FlightData import FlightData, Profile
 ```

+## Requirements
+Python will need to be configured to work with your operating system's command line.
+In Windows, this can be done by adding python to the Path environment variable.
+The mavlogdump.py script also has a dependency on the pymavlink library.
+This can be pip installed.

 ## Flight Data class

 This class reads in raw data from an ALL csv file and stores it in a Pandas dataframe.